retrohacker/awesome-p2p/README.md

 ## Libraries

-> This section is broken out by programming language
+> This section is broken out by programming language.

 ### Node.js